 Impermanence applies not only to animate beings, but also to inanimate things such as buildings, nature, gardening and time.
 Places like the great monasteries at Nalanda, where Nagarjuna and Asanga studied, and Bodh Gaya, have long since disappeared.
 The same has happened with Ganden, Sera and the other great monastic universities in Tibet.
 Even the Library of Tibetan Works and Archives where we are now will eventually disintegrate and become ruins.
 Nagarjuna said in his Letter to a Friend (Skt.
-Suhrllekha), “If the whole universe will be destroyed by the burning of seven suns, there is no doubt that our bodies will likewise be destroyed,” as the destruction will destroy everything through the first meditative concentration of plane of ethereal forms.
+Suhrllekha), “If the whole universe will be destroyed by the burning of seven suns, there is no doubt that our bodies will likewise be destroyed,” as the destruction will destroy everything through the first-level constancy Brahma realm of the plane of ethereal forms.

 A black and a white mouse take turns eating a rope that binds a bundle of hay.
 In this example the black and white mice represent night and day, the bundle of hay is our lifespan and the rope around the hay is its duration.
 Before this rope is completely destroyed, and the bundle of hay, which represents our lifespan, collapses, we should take the opportunity to do as many constructive actions as possible.